dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/04-upgrading-to-v1.4.md

 ```

 **Relevant changes:**
-- The `root_path` attribute is removed for all nodes, to reduce duplicative information.
+- The `root_path` attribute is removed for all nodes to reduce duplicative information.
 - Unused attributes have been removed from seed `nodes`, including `depends_on`, and from `macros`, including `tags`.
 - The `unique_id` of docs blocks now start with `doc`, for consistency with other resource types.
 - Docs blocks unique IDs now start with `doc` for consistency.